rlivingsus/misc/AllBooks.md

 - Graedon, Joe: Top Screwups Doctors Make and How to Avoid them
 - Graff, Lisa: A Tangle of Knots
 - Grafton, Sue:
+- Grandin, Temple: Thinking in Pictures: My Life with Autism
 - Grann, David: Killers of the Flower Moon
-- Grant, Adam: Give and Take
+- Grant, Adam: Give and Take; Think Again; Originals
 - Grant, Michael: Magnificient 12: The Call
 - Grant, Mira: Anything; Rolling in the Deep
 - Grant, Ulysses: The Personal Memoirs of Ulysses S. Grant
 - Graudin, Ryan: Wolf by wolf
 - Gray, Colin: Fighting Talk: Forty Maxims on War, Peace, and Strategy;  The Future of Strategy;
-- Green, John: Turtles All the Way Down
+- Green, John: The Anthropocene Reviewed; Turtles All the Way Down
 - Green, Simon: The Nightside
 - Greenberg, Andy: Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hacker; Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency
-- Greene, Robert: The Laws of Human Nature
+- Greene, Robert: The Laws of Human Nature; 50th Law; 48 Laws of Power
 - Greenspan, Alan: The man who knew: the Life & Times of Alan Greenspan
+- Gregory, Jill: The Book of Names (physical)
+- Griffith, Joseph: Dark Psychology
+- Griffith, Nicola: Spear
 - Grossman, Lev: The Map of Tiny Perfect Things
 - Gyasi, Yaa: Homegoing
+- Haberman, Maggie: Confidence Man
+- Haidt, Johnathan: The Happiness Hypothesis
-- Haig, Matt: The Midnight Library, Notes on a Nervous Planet
+- Haig, Matt: The Midnight Library; Notes on a Nervous Planet; The Humans
 - Hall, Edward: The Hidden Dimension
 - Hall, Kerstin: Star Eater
 - Hall, Kindra: Stories that Stick
+- Hallett, Janice: The Appeal
+- Hand, Elizabeth: Hokuloa Road
 - Hanh, Thich Nhat: Fear
 - Hanson, Jason: Spy Secrets that can save your life (kindle)
-- ~~Harari, Yuval Noah: Sapiens: A Brief History of Humankind~~
+- ~~Harari, Yuval Noah: Sapiens: A Brief History of Humankind~~; Homo Deus (sequel to Homo Sapien)
 - Hardy, Darren: The Compound Effect
 - Harkin, Jo: Tell Me an Ending
 - Harris, Josh: Captain Phil Harris